apike/allenpike.com/_posts/2022-04-01-coda-vs-notion.md

 ## Any Challengers?

-- Confluence: All function, no form.
+- **Confluence**: All function, no form.
 Nope.
-- OneNote: Not really intended for building a company knowledge base.
+- **OneNote**: Not really intended for building a company knowledge base.
 Nope.
-- ClickUp: “One app to replace them all” – sounds a bit ominous.
+- **ClickUp**: “One app to replace them all” – sounds a bit ominous.
 We already *have* project management software, we’re just looking for a place to keep and share notes and docs.
 So, nope.
-- Coda: Not the code editor that [became Nova](https://panic.com/coda/) – the all-in-one doc editor.
+- **Coda**: Not the code editor that [became Nova](https://panic.com/coda/) – the all-in-one doc editor.
 This one was interesting.

 You see, [Coda](https://coda.io/) had the structure we liked in Notion, where docs are organized into hierarchical sub-pages, labelled with the all-important emoji.
 But in Coda, there were more emoji to pick from!
 So that settled it.